 Today's hour offers TWO each of episodes of "EarthSky," recent science news and interviews, and "TED Talks," when the best people of the world share their ideas on how to solve the world's biggest problems: (1) EarthSky22--solar storms and supernovas, (2) EarthSky8--Sukanya Chakrabarti maps dark matter, (3) TED--Shawn Achor gives "The happy secret to better work," and (4) TED--Peter van Uhm on "Why I chose a gun."
 FORUM shows, including the Tuesday hour, are archived on our website immediately after broadcast, for listening at any time.

-The "International Day of Peace" takes place on September 21st.
-"Theme Attic", the radio show that picks themes and plays music from a variety of genres about selected subjects will focus on "peace songs" this week to draw attention to this important date.
-Join host DJ Phil Maq on Thursday, September 15th at 10:00 AM for his clever and unusual takes on music!
+As the calendar moves into February, many people in relationships start to focus on Valentine's Day.
+"Theme Attic," the radio show that picks themes and plays music from a variety of genres about selected subjects, looks at the other side of love this week.
+Thankfully, there are many great songs about lonesome and lonely for everyone else.
+Join host DJ Phil Maq on Thursday, February 2 at 10:00 AM for his clever and unusual takes on music!

 Host Ned Apigian, a current Dearborn Heights councilperson, interviews Dearborn Heights' Community Economic Director, Ronald Amen.
 Available as a podcast from this website anytime after broadcast.